-This post isn’t sponsored, Decorist has no clue who I am and I don’t get any sort of incentive if you use them.
+This post isn’t sponsored, Decorist has no clue who I am or that I’m writing this Decorist review and I don’t get any sort of incentive if you use them.
 Consider yourself disclosed and prepare yourself for a long post.

 Every time we’ve talked about house decorating over the past five years, Bart has said, “We should hire someone to help us do this.”